shabnamjabeenkhan/ai-podcast/docs/idea.md

-# Podclip: MVP Idea & Business Model
+# AI Podcast Summarizer MVP: Idea & Business Model

 ## Product Overview
-Podclip is an AI-powered podcast summarization app.
-It transforms long-form podcasts (1-2 hours) into concise 5-10 minute audio snippets, preserving original speaker voices and providing written summaries with AI-identified key topics.
-The content is strictly for personal use—no sharing functionality.
+An AI-powered podcast summarizer app that integrates with the ListenNotes API.
+Users can search and select podcasts, generate concise text and audio summaries, and export content for personal productivity.
+The app is designed for simplicity, privacy, and cross-device usability.

+## Business Model
+- **Pricing:**
+  - £5.99/month subscription
+  - £29.99 one-time payment
+- **User Accounts:** Required for all features
+- **Personal Use Only:** No public sharing; all content is private

 ## Core MVP Features
-1. **Podcast Summarization:** Upload or link a podcast episode (via RSS).
-Podclip generates a 5-10 minute audio summary in the original speakers' voices.
-2. **Written Summary:** Each summary includes a written breakdown of key topics and main points, exportable to Notion.

-## Business Model (MVP)
-- **Monthly Subscription:** £5.99/month for 15 AI-generated episode summaries a month.
-- **One-time Payment:** £29.99 for 45 summaries a month + transcripts.

-## What is NOT in the MVP
-- No sharing or social features
-- No podcaster-facing dashboard (just a contact form for podcaster inquiries)
-- No advanced analytics or integrations beyond Notion export
+1. **Podcast Search & Selection**
+   - Search and browse podcasts/episodes via ListenNotes API
+2. **Summarization & Clip Generation**
+   - Generate 30-second audio clips (user-selected segment or AI-suggested highlights)
+   - Generate text summaries:
+     - Full episode summary (paragraph)
+     - 5 bullet-point key takeaways
+     - Segment-based transcript/summary (with timestamps)
+   - Download audio clips
+   - Export text summaries to Notion

+## Product Principles
+- Simple, clean, and easy-to-use UI
+- Support for both mobile and desktop
+- All summaries and clips are timestamped and private
+- Notion integration for productivity
+- Future extensibility for more podcast APIs and features

 ---